SolarMC-Dev/BCommons/README.md

 ### BCommand
 The [BCommand](https://github.com/BradleySteele/BCommons/blob/master/src/main/java/me/bradleysteele/commons/register/command/BCommand.java)
 class provides simple methods for easily creating command executors.
-BCommand classes must be registered in the BPlugin#enable() method as they are processed after.
 It is important to note when using the BCommand class, you do not have to register commands in your `plugin.yml`.

 ```java